hardwario/website/content/academy/_index.en.md

 ---
 title: Academy
-mainHeading: The IoT Academy of learning
+mainHeading: HARDWARIO Academy
 description: It’s never too late to learn something new.
-Our learning materials will help you quickly understand the world of IoT and our kits can enable you to learn and build effectively.
-Ready, set, make!
+Our learning materials will help you quickly understand the world of IoT, Industry 4.0 and HARDWARIO devices.
 menu: ["secondary", "footer"]
 weight: 70
 ---